 - Alcohol and cocaine

 - Alcohol and opioids

 - Heroin and methamphetamine

 - Benzodiazepines and opioids

-When an individual abuses more than one drug one on a regular basis, especially combined with alcohol, it can dramatically worsen a person’s reaction and effect the drug has on one’s system.
+When an individual abuses more than one drug on a regular basis, especially combined with alcohol, it can dramatically worsen a person’s reaction and the effect the drug has on one’s system.

 One of the most common causes of polysubstance abuse is the use of Ambien and alcohol combined.
 The truth is the dangers and risks of abusing a combination of Ambien and alcohol especially, are greater than people think.

 Not only does alcohol cause severe liver damage, but the use of other drugs in conjunction can also prove to be fatal because the liver cannot seem to break them down properly.
 As well, alcohol also impairs judgment, which can lead to overdose.

 What Happens When You Mix Ambien With Alcohol?